idirdehmous/pyodb_0.1.0/README.md

 ## pyodb_0.1.0

-## Descrption & prologue
+## Description & prologue
-This is the version 0.1.0  BETA of pyodb.<br />
+This is the BETA version 0.1.0 of pyodb.<br />
-An interface written in C/Python API to access the ECMWF ODB1 databases
+An interface written in C/Python API to access the ECMWF ODB1 databases.<br />

 Its aim is to access the ODB tables/columns data and meta data using a direct SQL request embadded in python scripts.<br />